Please click on a category to view the definition.

 Experiential

 Brand promotion created for display media and audience interaction, including (but not limited to) the utilization of any screen, technology, architecture or performance, as well as live experiences staged for an active audience, live commercials, or events.
 These environments and media content can be temporary or permanent.
-(Submit case study).
+(Submit case study or actual piece).

 -